 Endowment amount, investment return, and annual draw policies and practices

 Summaries of the two prior completed fiscal year operating budgets and the current fiscal year board-approved annual operating budget (with explanation, if in deficit)

 Copies of the audited financial statements from the three most recently completed fiscal years (e.g., 2018-2017 and 2017-2016) or the financial statements required by the Massachusetts Attorney General's office

 Evidence of appropriate tax-exempt status

-Other information that the applicant believes will give the Trustees a better understanding of the institution, its distinctive value, and its proposal
+Optional: Such other information that the applicant believes may give the Trustees a better understanding of the organization, its distinctive mission, and its specific proposal

-Applicants are encouraged to contact the Trust by telephone, email, or make a visit, prior to submitting an application.
-It is often helpful to explore in advance the nature of the project, the need or opportunity that drives it, and the size of the intended request.
-The Trustees have found that such discussion generally results in a more effective submission or forestalls a proposal for which there is no likelihood of success.
+Applicants should consult the Trust's FAQ page and are welcome to contact the Trust by telephone or email or make a visit prior to submitting an application.
+A first-time applicant is encouraged to contact the Trust prior to doing so.
+It is often helpful to explore in advance the nature of the project, the need or opportunity that drives it and the size of an intended request.
+The Trustees have found that such discussion generally results in the submission of a more effective proposal or forestalls a formal proposal for which there is little or no likelihood of success.